sage-code/maj/verbs.md

 ## Verb transformation

-Verb can be used as noun by changing coda from "u" to "o'ra".
+Verb can be used as noun by changing coda from "u" to "e'ra".

-joku => joko'ra
+joku => joke'ra

-* tu seru'pa la joko'ra de zu  = you have been his game player;
+* tu seru'be la joke'ra de zu  = you have been his game player;
-* jo ka seru la tu joko'ra     = I'm not your game player;
+* jo ka seru la tu joke'ra     = I'm not your game player;

 Verb can be used as noun if coda "u" is replaced by "a".

-* la joka se joku'pa = the game was played;
+* la joka se joku'be = the game was played;
-* la joka se finu'ia = the game is over now;
+* la joka se finu'na = the game is over now;

 **ro = ul**